ORDER BY 3PM ET ON 11/26 FOR ON-TIME THANKSGIVING DELIVERY | SHOP NOW

-With all of the different types of crab, it can be hard to keep them straight and know what you want.
+Snow Crab is a favorite amongst crab lovers.
+But with all of the different types of crab, it can be hard to keep them straight and know what you want.
 Plus, all crabs are fascinating creatures, so it’s nice to know a few fun facts to share at your next crab feast.
+Here’s everything you’ve ever wanted to know about snow crab:

 Snow crab is often called “queen crab”